Stanford Research Conference

 INTERESTED IN PRESENTING?

 Participation in the symposium is open to students from all undergraduate classes pursuing work in any discipline.
 Students interested in applying must be enrolled in an accredited four-year undergraduate program.
 Projects that are conducted at research institutions that are not university-affiliated like the National Institutes of Health or the Carnegie Institute for Science are also encouraged to apply.
 SRC is Stanford Undergraduate Research Association’s annual research conference that serves as a forum for undergraduates from all over the country to present their work, connect with other researchers, and hear from distinguished leaders in the research community.
-The seventh annual SRC will be held April 10 to 12, 2020 at Stanford University.
-There is no application fee, and travel grants are available for those with demonstrated financial aid whose institutions do not provide travel grants.
+The seventh annual SRC will be held April 10 to 11, 2021 virtually.
+There is no application fee.

 The following criteria will be used to evaluate applications: